rlampel/pyalbicon/ODELifting/README.md

 - <b>automatic lifting</b> (determines the lifting with the best residual contraction in every iteration as described in Section 3.4.3 of [2])
 - <b>heuristic + auto</b> (combines the initial values determined via the heuristic with the automatic lifting)

 By default only the convergence with respect to the residuals is plotted.
-Further options such as plotting the heatmaps shown in Figure 12 of [2] can be adjusted at the top of the file.
+Further options such as plotting the heatmaps shown in Table 3 of [2] can be adjusted at the top of the file.

 ---